attilaolah/attilaolah.github.io/_posts/2011-09-02-how-to-prevent-chromium-opening-all-files-with-firefox.markdown

 doesn't work correctly with awesome (and also doesn't support a number of other, non-mainstream wms.)

-The iece of code responsible for detecting the desktop environment:
+The piece of code responsible for detecting the desktop environment:

 {% highlight bash %}
 detectDE()